sendbird/quickstart-desk-android/README.md

 Built with Sendbird Chat platform, Sendbird Desk is a live chat customer support that offers customer satisfaction through enhanced engagement.
 Through its integration, Desk SDK for Android enables you to easily customize your ticketing support system with a UI theme, thereby elevating your overall customers’ experience.
 For example, you can modify the inbox - a management tool and storage unit for the agents’ and tickets’ conversations - to fit within your color scheme and layout.

+### More about Sendbird Desk for Android

+Find out more about Sendbird Desk for Android on [Desk for Android doc](https://sendbird.com/docs/desk/v1/android/getting-started/about-desk-sdk).
+If you need any help in resolving any issues or have questions, visit [our community](https://community.sendbird.com).

 <br />

 ## Before getting started